Harvest Now, Decrypt Later

 It stores atmosphere before analysis.

-This is why sacred stories often feel strangely alive across decades.
+This is why sacred stories feel strangely alive across decades.

 A story heard at seven is not the same story heard at twenty-five.